OpenVPN/tap-windows6/README.rst

 Build
 -----

-To build, the following prerequisites are required:
+The prerequisites for building are:

 - Python 2.7
 - Microsoft Windows 10 EWDK (Enterprise Windows Driver Kit)